RubixML/ML/README.md

 ---
 ### Optimizers
-Gradient Descent is an algorithm that takes iterative steps towards minimizing an objective function.
-There have been many papers that describe enhancements to the standard Stochastic Gradient Descent algorithm whose methods are encapsulated in pluggable Optimizers by Rubix.
-More specifically, Optimizers control the amount of Gradient Descent step to take for each parameter in the network upon each training iteration.
+Gradient Descent is an algorithm that takes iterative steps towards finding the best set of weights in a neural network.
+Rubix provides a number of pluggable Gradient Descent optimizers that control the step of each parameter in the network.

 ### AdaGrad
 Short for *Adaptive Gradient*, the AdaGrad Optimizer speeds up the learning of parameters that do not change often and slows down the learning of parameters that do enjoy heavy activity.